Supported file types and limits

 Commercial extraction missed prices

-Check whether the price columns were hidden, merged, split across multiple sheets, or supplied as scanned PDF.
+Check whether the price columns were hidden, merged, split across multiple sheets, or supplied as a scanned PDF.
 Re-upload a clean Excel file where possible.

 A contractor is missing from comparison